BeLux-Engineering-Experience/home/README.md

 ----

 ## Contributing
 We welcome contributions to the BeLux Engineering Experience.
-If you have a repository you would like to reference here, please, open an issue using the `🧑‍💻 Onboard my repository` template.
+If you have a repository you would like to reference here, please open an issue using the `🧑‍💻 Onboard my repository` template.

+If you are new to Git, GitHub, or VS Code, we have a step-by-step tutorial to help you get started.
+See [contributing_beginners.md](contributing_beginners.md) for detailed instructions.

-**Last updated**: 2025-06-27 23:29:23
+**Last updated**: 2025-06-27 23:44:25